radius-project/bicep-types-aws/artifacts/bicep/aws/aws.gamelift/default/types.md

 * **FromPort**: int (Required): A starting value for a range of allowed port numbers.
 * **ToPort**: int (Required): An ending value for a range of allowed port numbers.
 Port numbers are end-inclusive.
 This value must be higher than FromPort.

-## ContainerDefinition
-### Properties
-* **Command**: string[]: The command that's passed to the container.
-* **ContainerName**: string (Required): A descriptive label for the container definition.
-Container definition names must be unique with a container group definition.
-* **Cpu**: int: The maximum number of CPU units reserved for this container.
-The value is expressed as an integer amount of CPU units.
-1 vCPU is equal to 1024 CPU units
-* **DependsOn**: [ContainerDependency](#containerdependency)[]: A list of container dependencies that determines when this container starts up and shuts down.
-For container groups with multiple containers, dependencies let you define a startup/shutdown sequence across the containers.
-* **EntryPoint**: string[]: The entry point that's passed to the container so that it will run as an executable.
-If there are multiple arguments, each argument is a string in the array.
-* **Environment**: [ContainerEnvironment](#containerenvironment)[]: The environment variables to pass to a container.
-* **Essential**: bool: Specifies if the container is essential.
-If an essential container fails a health check, then all containers in the container group will be restarted.
-You must specify exactly 1 essential container in a container group.
-* **HealthCheck**: [ContainerHealthCheck](#containerhealthcheck): Specifies how the health of the containers will be checked.
-* **ImageUri**: string (Required): Specifies the image URI of this container.
-* **MemoryLimits**: [MemoryLimits](#memorylimits): Specifies how much memory is available to the container.
-You must specify at least this parameter or the TotalMemoryLimit parameter of the ContainerGroupDefinition.
-* **PortConfiguration**: [PortConfiguration](#portconfiguration): Defines the ports on the container.
-* **ResolvedImageDigest**: string: The digest of the container image.
-* **WorkingDirectory**: string: The working directory to run commands inside the container in.

 ## ContainerDependency
 ### Properties
 * **Condition**: string (Required): The type of dependency.